Severson-Group/eMach/tools/magnet/emach/README.md

 # Function Returns

-MagNet APIs can be broadly classfied into 2 categories depending on the function signature: APIs which have output arguments and APIs which don't.
-The syntax for accessing the return values of both categories of APIS has been summarised below.
+Functions in the MagNet API can be broadly classfied into two categories depending on the function signature: functions which have output arguments and funtions which do not.
+The syntax for accessing the return values of both categories of functions has been summarized below.
-- APIs whose return values are not tied to an output argument can be directly called in Python. `makeSimpleCoil` is an example of such a function.
+- Functions whose return values are not tied to an output argument can be directly called in Python. `makeSimpleCoil` is an example of such a function.
 Obtaining its return value in Python is as easy as: `coil = Doc.makeSimpleCoil(ProblemID, ArrayOfValues)`
-- Accessing the return value of APIs with `Output Argument` functions can be more convoluted.
-The return values of some of these functions can be accessed similar to the prior example.
-One such API is `getFluxLinkageThroughCoil`.
-This API has 2 `output arguments` i.e, `magnitude` and `phase`.
-Its return values can be obtained with the following syntax: `magnitude, phase = Sol.getFluxLinkageThroughCoil(problem_id, 'Coil#1')`.
+- Functions that make use of output arguments to return data.
+Using these functions can be more convoluted.
+Certain functions of this type can be utilized similarly to the prior example.
+One such example is `getFluxLinkageThroughCoil`.
+This function has 2 `output arguments` specified in the MagNet documentation: `magnitude` and `phase`.
+The documentation specifies the VBScript syntax to use this function as `getFluxLinkageThroughCoil (solution ID, solver coil ID or name, magnitude, phase)`.
+In Python, this function can actually be called by treating the output arguments as return values, for example: `magnitude, phase = Sol.getFluxLinkageThroughCoil(problem_id, 'Coil#1')`.
-However, using the above syntax format to certain APIs belonging to this category will not work.
-Implementations of this sort could result in a `com_error`.
-In order to access the return value of these functions, a VBScript wrapper of the same will have to be written in Python. `getParameter` is an example of a MagNet API whose return value can be accessed only via VBScript wrappers.
+However, using the above syntax format is not compatible with all functions in this category and will throw a `com_error` when called in this manner.
+In order to utilize these functions, a VBScript wrapper must be written in Python. `getParameter` is an example of a MagNet function whose return value can be accessed only via VBScript wrappers.
 The below code snippet illustrates the implementation of `getParamter` in Python:
 ```python
     MN.processCommand("REDIM strArray(0)")
     MN.processCommand("DIM pType")